 The window shows all of your global custom blocks.
 You can uncheck some of the checkboxes to select exactly which blocks you want to include in your library.
 (You can right-click or control-click on the export window for a menu that lets you check or uncheck all the boxes at once.)
 Then press OK.
-You'll see a new tab with XML-encoded block definitions, which you save using your browser's Save command.
+An XML file containing the blocks will appear in your Downloads location.